We often get asked “Where to stay with kids in Machu Picchu, Or… “What are the best family hotels in Machu Picchu?”

 Giving Machu Picchu the time it deserves means that booking a family hotel, which is kid friendly, in Machu Picchu is important!

 We’ve stayed at the Inkaterra Machu Picchu Pueblo Hotel twice as full paying guests.
-Not only is this easily the most atmospheric hotel in all of Aguas Calientes but it has a kids’ program, and a small heated pool.
+Not only is this easily the most atmospheric hotel in all of Aguas Calientes but it has a kids’ program, and a small heated pool which makes it the best family hotel in Machu Picchu.
 The kids’ program is targeted to youngsters a little older than Miss M (5 years old) but includes a variety of activities, some of which she could participate in.
 They also provide an eco-guide (nanny) service and we noticed that more than one family left their children in the care of the eco-guide doing activities around the hotel while the parents went to Machu Picchu for a second day, thus getting the best of both worlds: time as a family AND time as a couple.
 For complete property information please take a look at the Inkaterra Machu Picchu Pueblo Hotel

 Sumaq Machu Picchu is a newer, luxury hotel that offers a comfortable stay and modern rooms.
 We stayed here with Little Miss as a 12 month old and absolutely loved it.
 For complete property information please take a look at the Sumaq Machu Picchu